jaxbot/club/_pages/workshops/intro-to-git.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```
 Now let’s `diff` it!
 This is checking to see what changes were made between the last commit and now.
 You should see the changes you made reflected in green if you added anything and red if you deleted anything.

+**Side Note**: If your changes are longer than the terminal window, you will be able to scroll through them using vim commands.
+You can use the arrows keys, `j` and `k`, or enter to scroll through them.
+To exit, you just have to hit the `q` key.
 ```
 $ git diff